dhs43/QueueHub/README.md

-## qHub
+## QueueHub
 QueueHub is an Android app for interactive music queues.

 ### Description
 Users can choose to create a session or join an existing one.
 They can add local music files to the queue.
 Only the user that created the queue will play music from their device.
-Other users can only add to and view the queue.
+Other users can add to and view the queue.

 ### App Walkthrough GIF
 <img src="qhub.gif" width=250><br>

 ## Walkthrough
-If youre opening the application using an emulator you can either join or create a session.
-You can add mp3 files from your device, or join the already created session 6709 to view a pre-loaded queue.
+When opening the app you can either join or create a session.
+You can add mp3 files from your device, or join an already-created session 6709 to view a pre-loaded queue.

-Right now users can start using this app by creating a session, those who create sessions are those who would have music playing on their devices.
-The app is meant for multiple users so another device might join said created session using the session ID provided at the top of the screen of the creator.
-Those who join sessions may only add to queue and view what is currently playing from the host's device.
+Those who create sessions play the music from their device, ideally over a speaker system.
+The app is designed for groups, so another user might join the session using the session ID provided at the top of the creator's screen.
+Those who join sessions may only add to the queue and view what is currently playing from the host's device.

-To sum up, creater sessions may add music to queue, play music, give out the session ID, and skip songs; joined sessions may view what the host is playing and add music to queue.

 Features: